 The majority of inpatient programmes are made up of group therapy sessions.
 Our group therapy aims to motivate, educate and help facilitate change by group members gaining hope and strength from sharing experiences and feelings with others in a safe environment.
 That is why group therapy is such a vital part of treatment.
-Patients new to group therapy often feel anxiety at the prospect of interacting with a group of people they do not know.
-This is a natural response and should be accepted.

 In addition to our therapy services our programmes include a wellbeing programme to support your recovery.
 This programme provides sessions on a variety of wellbeing themes including sleep and energy, self-image, mindfulness, fitness and exercise, nutrition, art therapy, massage and yoga.

 An initial assessment on the day you are admitted enables a tailor-made treatment programme that meets your specific and individual needs to be developed.
 We hope and will encourage you to participate in all your care planning, be involved in decisions about your treatment and help you to voice concerns you have or changes you would like to make.
 You will see your consultant a minimum of three times a week and progress will be reviewed regularly.

 You will receive full treatment from a highly experiences multidisciplinary team who will work in partnership with you, helping you recover and reach your goals.
 We have the expertise to approach the support and treatment we offer in a personal and flexible way to benefit you the most in your recovery.

 Your treatment programme is continually assessed to ensure you are receiving the best care, and changes to care plans and medication are quickly implemented.

 All patients will be subject to HoNOS and CORE; in addition to specialist and particular measures of effectiveness utilised by our specialist therapy staff.